Kotlin/kotlin-by-example/examples/05_stdlib/10_associateBy.md

 # associateBy, groupBy

-Both functions return a `Map` containing the elements from the given collection indexed by the key returned from `keySelector` function applied to each element.
+Functions `associateBy` and `groupBy` build maps from the elements of a collection indexed by the specified key.
+The key is defined in the `keySelector` parameter.
-If `valueSelector` is also passed it is applied to each element as well.
+You can also specify an optional `valueSelector` to define what will be stored in the `value` of the map element.

-The difference between `associateBy` and `groupBy` is the behaviour for values with the same key. `associateBy` takes only last element when `groupBy` takes all elements into collection.
+The difference between `associateBy` and `groupBy` is how they process objects with the same key:
+* `associateBy` uses the last suitable element as the value.
+* `groupBy` builds a list of all suitable elements and puts it in the value.

 The returned map preserves the entry iteration order of the original collection.